Google Translate Disclaimer

 Find services and information for doing business in Saskatchewan.

 Find how the Government of Saskatchewan governs and serves the province.

 Find a government service and access your Saskatchewan.ca Account.

-Interjurisdictional carriers pay sales tax, fuel tax and registration fees based on the proportion of distance traveled in Saskatchewan compared to the distance traveled in all jurisdictions.
+Interjurisdictional carriers pay sales tax, fuel tax, and registration fees based on the proportion of distance travelled in Saskatchewan compared to the distance travelled in all jurisdictions.